convissor/login-security-solution/readme.txt

 = 0.32.0 (2012-10-04) =
 * SIGNIFICANT CHANGE:  Reduce the number of emails sent to administrators: add the "Multiple Failure Notifications" setting and make the default "No."
-* Remove the (supurfluous) "If it WAS YOU..." part of the user notification emails.
+* Remove the (superfluous) "If it WAS YOU..." part of the user notification emails.
 * Use `wp_cache_flush()` in unit tests, `wp_cache_reset()` deprecated in 3.5.
 * Unit tests pass using PHP 5.4.5-dev, 5.3.16-dev.